Reduce the total number of credits required to earn your MBA by more than 20%

 There are three primary means of waiving a required course:

-- Completion of at least two undergraduate courses or one graduate-level course covering the corresponding UST MBA core course material.
+- Completion of at least two undergraduate courses or one graduate-level course covering the corresponding MBA core course material.
 (One undergraduate course in managerial accounting may be sufficient to waive Managerial Accounting.)

 - The most recent of the undergraduate courses was taken within the past five years, and a second course within seven years.